browserengineering/book/book/animations.md

 now it's on top.
 Which is of course because of the lack of overlap testing, which we should now complete.

-Let's first add the implementation of a new `absolute_bounds` function.
-The *absolute bounds* of a paint chunk or `CompositedLayer` are the bounds in the space of the root surface.^[Where the 0, 0 point is the top-left of the web page.
-This point is *not* screen coordinates; for example, the 0, 0 point may be offscreen due to scrolling.]
+Let's first add the implementation of the `absolute_bounds` function.
 Before we added support for `transform`, this was the same as the union of the rects of each paint command.
 But now we need to account for a transform moving content around on screen.
 The first step in accomplishing that is with a new `map` method on `Transform` that takes a rect in the coordinate space of the "contents" of the transform and outputs a rect in post-transform space.
 For example, if the transform was `translate(20px, 0px)` then the output of calling `map` on a rect would return a new rect with the x coordinate of all four corners increased by 20.

 ``` {.python}
 class DisplayItem: